jwharm/flatpak-gradle-generator/README.md

 }
 ```

-Run `gradle flatpakGradleGenerator` and it will write a json file with
+Run `./gradlew flatpakGradleGenerator --no-configuration-cache` and it will
-information about the dependencies:
+write a json file with information about the dependencies:

 ```
 [